inveniosoftware/iugw2017/3-datamodels/README.rst

 http://192.168.50.10/api/custom_records/custom_pid_1

-You might have noticed that the record returned by the REST API has some additional information we didn't see in the User Interface.
-It has some links.
+You might have noticed that the record returned by the REST API has some additional information we didn't see in the User Interface: it has some links.

 Invenio enables to change the way a record is exposed to the outside world.